What Dogs Come From Tibet? All About Tibetan Dog Breeds

 What Are the Round Basket Boats you see in Vietnam?

 The round basket boats, or coracles as they are called, are handwoven boats along the central coast of Vietnam.
-The boat are woven from very young bamboo and then covered in tar or resin to waterproof them boat.
+The boat is woven from very young bamboo and then covered in tar or resin to waterproof it.
 It can take a skilled artisan several days to make one of these round basket boats.
 The boats were originally designed to avoid the tax the French placed on all boats.
-Today these boats are still used by fishermen along the coast of Central Vietnam.
+Today, these boats are still used by fishermen along the coast of Central Vietnam.

 You can learn more by reading our blog What Are the Round Basket Boats you see in Vietnam? by clicking here.

-China’s high-speed trains are a wonderful way to travel around China.
-But high-speed train tickets may not be easy for foreigners to obtain without speaking and reading Chinese.
+China’s high-speed trains are a fantastic way to travel around China.
+However, high-speed train tickets may be difficult for foreigners without speaking and reading Chinese.
 Train security also has specific rules and regulations about what you can carry onboard.
 The train platform may work a bit differently than what foreigners are used to.
-To help you to be able to navigate China’s high-speed train system better, we have given you 7 tips to help you on your journey.
+To help you navigate China’s high-speed train system better, we have given you seven tips to help you on your journey.

 To learn more you can read our blog 7 Tips to Travel by China’s High-Speed Train System by clicking here.